John Darwin disappearance case: Return and arrest

 Following a change in Panama's visa laws, Darwin emailed Anne on 14 June 2007 to notify her that their identities would have to be verified by UK police in order for them to receive now-required Panamanian "investors' visas".
 Knowing that his "John Jones" alias would not pass this level of scrutiny, Darwin decided to return to the UK under his real name and fake amnesia.

 On 1 December 2007, Darwin walked into the West End Central police station in London, claiming to have no memory of the past five years.
-His wife Anne—who had sold up her British properties and moved to Panama three months before his re-appearance—expressed surprise, joy and elation at the return of her missing husband.
+Anne expressed surprise, joy and elation at the return of her missing husband.
 The UK police by that time had already suspected that Darwin might not have been dead since Anne, despite portraying herself as a broken-hearted widow, took foreign holidays, planned to sell the family home in Hartlepool to move to Panama and transferred large sums of money abroad.
 A police financial investigation had already begun three months prior to Darwin's reappearance, following a tip from one of Anne's colleagues connecting her claim on her husband's life insurance and her subsequent emigration to Panama.

 The Darwins' cover story unravelled after the Daily Mirror published a photo of the Darwins, taken in Panama in 2006.
 The photograph had been discovered when a member of the public searched for the words "John", "Anne" and "Panama" in Google Images.
 The photo had been featured on the website movetopanama.com and was brought to the attention of the Daily Mirror and the Cleveland Police.
 Anne reportedly confirmed that the photograph was of John, saying, "Yes, that's him.
 My sons will never forgive me."
 The police then arrested Darwin at his son Anthony's house in Basingstoke.

 A police investigation discovered that Darwin had been using a false passport by the name of "John Jones", an identity that had belonged to a baby from Sunderland who had died in 1950.
 Upon examining the false passport, police found that Darwin had made several trips to Panama in the previous five years.

 Darwin's two sons initially expressed elation at the return of their father, but as the story unfolded, they issued a joint statement stating they felt they had been victims of a scam and implying that they wished to have no further contact with their parents.